Keith Jackson: Major League Baseball

-In baseball, he alongside former Mets, Phillies, Yankees, and Cardinals broadcaster Tim McCarver called the famous 16-inning Game Six of the 1986 National League Championship Series between the New York Mets and Houston Astros.
+In baseball, Jackson, alongside former Mets, Phillies, Yankees, and Cardinals broadcaster Tim McCarver, called the famous 16-inning Game Six of the 1986 National League Championship Series between the New York Mets and Houston Astros.
 That turned out to be the final Major League Baseball game that Jackson would broadcast.
 Jackson had previously broadcast ABC's coverage of the 1977, 1979, and 1981 World Series (Jackson split play-by-play duties with Al Michaels for the latter two with Jackson calling the games at the American League site), the 1978, 1980, and 1982 All-Star Game (again, sharing play-by-play duties with Michaels for the latter two), the 1980 National League Championship Series, the 1976, 1978 and 1982 American League Championship Series, the 1981 American League Division Series, and the 1978 American League East tie-breaker game between the New York Yankees and Boston Red Sox (alongside Don Drysdale).
 Jackson also called various Monday Night Baseball and other regular-season games for ABC throughout the late 1970s and early 1980s.

 Jackson's lead role on ABC's college football coverage occasionally interfered with his postseason baseball commitments.
 For instance, he was unavailable to call Game 1 of the 1976 ALCS because he had just finished calling an Oklahoma vs. Texas college football game for ABC.
 Thus, Bob Uecker filled in for Jackson for Game 1.
 In 1978, Jackson called another Oklahoma-Texas football game for ABC on the afternoon of October 7, then flew to New York, arriving just in time to call Game 4 of the 1978 ALCS that same night.
 On October 11, 1980, Jackson once again called an Oklahoma-Texas football game for ABC in the afternoon, then flew to Houston to call Game 4 of the 1980 National League Championship Series.
 In the meantime, Drysdale filled in for him on play-by-play for the early innings.
 On October 10, 1981, he called another Oklahoma v.
 Texas college football game for ABC and missed Game 4 of the ALCS.
 Again, Drysdale filled-in for him on play-by-play in his absence alongside color commentator Howard Cosell.